aleshaleksey/fansys23/quick-start.md

 - **Movement**: Walk 30ft
 - **Sight**: Normal, low-light vision.
 - **Type**: Humanoid (needs to breathe, drink, eat and sleep).
 Elves do not age.
-- **Proficiencies**: Common, Elvish tongues.
+- **Proficiencies**: One appropriate language and the Elvish tongues.
 Bows OR one class of instrument.

 Extra:
 - +2 Observe